 - Delivering over 2000 meals to NHS and key workers

-Oxford Mutual Aid has an Oversight Committee of five, consisting of Joanna Engle, Laura Dawkins, Muireann Meehan Speed, Logan Hamilton and Felix Levay.
+Oxford Mutual Aid has an Oversight Committee of seven, consisting of Carolyn Hicks, Marie Jones, Nabila Qureshi, Muireann Meehan Speed, Jess Knight, Luke Brewer, and Marianne Tambini.

 We are currently operating as an unincorporated association.
 The Oversight Committee is responsible for coordinating the day-to-day operations of Oxford Mutual Aid, as well as administering donations and approving expenses.